googleprojectzero/halfempty/README.md

 **A**.
 It's significantly faster in real time (i.e. wall clock time), that's what counts!

+**Q**. **I have a very large input that takes too long to finish, suggestions?**
+**A**.
+If you don't mind halfempty being less thorough, try using `--zero-skip-threshold=128 --bisect-skip-threshold=128`.
+The default is to continue removing chunks until they're as small as possible, but that can be time consuming.
+If it doesn't have to be perfect and you want it fast, a reasonable value would be around 1% of the filesize.

 ### BUGS

 * If your program intercepts signals or creates process groups, it might be difficult to cleanup.